My-Pi-Adventure/solc/README.md

 # solc
 ## These are my builds of solc Solidity compiler for arm64 Linux
-These were compiled on my Raspberry Pi 4B, solc-0.8.26 was compiled with Debian Bookworm, the rest with Debian Bullseye These are meant to be used as-is, with ABSOLUTELY NO WARRANTY
+These were compiled on my Raspberry Pi 4B, solc-0.8.26 was compiled with Debian Bookworm, the rest with Debian Bullseye